matfish2/vue-formular/README.md

 You can set the default message for the rule, and also override other default messages, by passing a `messages` property to the options object.
 Defaults are:

         {
             required:'The :field field is required',
             number:'The :field field must be a number', integer:'The :field field must be an integer', digits:'The :field field must have digits only', email:'The :field field must be a valid email address', between:{
-          string:'The field :field must contain between {0} and {1} characters', number:'The field :field must be a number between {0} and {1}', },
+              string:'The field :field must contain between {0} and {1} characters', number:'The field :field must be a number between {0} and {1}', date:'The field :field must be a date between {0} and {1}' },
             min: {
-          string:'The :field field must contain at least {0} characters', number:'The :field field must be equal to or greater than {0}', },
+              string:'The :field field must contain at least {0} characters', number:'The :field field must be equal to or greater than {0}', date:'The field :field must be a date equal to or greater than {0}' },
             max: {
-          string:'The field :field must contain no more than {0} characters', number:'The field :field must be equal to or smaller than {0}', },
+              string:'The field :field must contain no more than {0} characters', number:'The field :field must be equal to or smaller than {0}', date:'The field :field must be a date equal to or smaller than {0}' },
             remote:'Remote Error',
             requiredIf:'The field :field is required',
             url:'Please enter a valid URL',
             greaterThan:'The field :field must be greater than :relatedField', smallerThan:'The field :field must be smaller than :relatedField' }

 ### Server-side validation (when using AJAX to send the form)